CDCgov/MIRA-NF/docs/output.md

 - [IRMA](#irma-outputs) - A folder containing all of the outs made by IRMA
 - [DAIS-ribosome](dais-ribosome-outputs) - Aggregate insertion, deletion and sequence file for the input data
 - [PrepareMIRAReports](#preparemirareports) - Collected results from IRMA and DAIS-Ribosome to create MIRA reoprts (JSON, HTML, FASTA, CSV and optional PARQ files)
+- [Nextclade](#nextclade) - Input fasta file for Nextclade and Nextclade outputs if Nextclade was run within the workflow.

 ## Output Structure